Tosyne1-cell/LITA_PROJECT/README.md

 and revenue.
 This data is crucial for improving customer retention and identifying revenue opportunities.

+###PowerBI Dashboard Overview
-**PowerBI Dashboard Overview: Customer Segments, Cancellations, and Subscription Trends**
+Customer Segments, Cancellations, and Subscription Trends**

 **Objective**: To create an interactive Power BI dashboard that provides insights into key customer segments, cancellation rates, and subscription trends.
 This dashboard allows users to explore data with slicers for dynamic filtering.